Forever (Dune album)

 Forever is the fourth album by German band Dune.
 It was released in 1997 on the label Orbit Records.
 The album is very different from the other albums released, because the style is classical.
 It contains covers of famous pop songs and was recorded with the London Session Orchestra at the famous Abbey Road Studios in London.

 The singer, although not credited, is Verena von Strenge, Dune's lead singer at the time.

+AllMusic remarked, "Take away the orchestra and Forever wouldn't sound too different from a night of karaoke."